How to pay off credit card debt faster with less money wasted on interest charges.

 The biggest mistake that most people make when paying off credit card debt is that they don’t stop making new charges.
 If you’re dumping water into the boat at the same time you try to bail it out, you’ll never get anywhere.

 The nice thing about all these debt repayment options is that nothing is set in stone.
 If you transfer balances but can’t pay off the debt during the 0% APR introductory period, take out a loan.
 As long as the debt consolidation loan you get is unsecured, you can include it in a debt management program.
-Basically, if one option for repayment doesn’t work, you can move onto another without even waiting for it to fail.
+Basically, if one option for repayment isn’t working, you should move onto the next.
+And you shouldn’t wait for the first solution you try to fail.

 Many solutions to pay off credit card debt can be used to pay off other types of debt, too.
 This is particularly true with a debt consolidation loan or debt management program.
 In both cases, you may be able to include: